adrianlee/GCA3/README.md

 You only have three lives.

-At the game over screen, touch the start button to try again, or exit to leave the application.
+At the game over screen, touch the start button to try again, or press the home button at any time to leave the application.